smolijar/recipest-task/README.md

 ### Nice to have

 We found out that reviews from people who have at least once reviewed a meal with main ingredient _fish_ are more relevant.
-Exclude from calculation reviews from users that have not reviewed fish at least once.
+Do not consider reviews from users that have not reviewed fish at least once.

 ## Tips